 How to Apply for a Chemistry Minor

 Adding a Chemistry minor does not require the approval or a signature from the Chemistry department.
-Obtain the form entitled "Change of Undergraduate Academic Program" This form can also be obtained from the office of your college or school or the Registrar's office.
-Fill in the appropriate information (name, 520 code for chemistry minor, etc.).
-Next obtain approval signature at the College of Science main office (128 Kidder Hall) and take the form to the Registrar’s Office (B102 Kerr).
+Obtain the form entitled "Change of Undergraduate Academic Program" .
+This form can also be obtained from the office of your college or school or the Registrar's office.
+Fill in the appropriate information (your name, ID, 520 code for chemistry minor, etc.).
+Next obtain approval signature at the College of Science main office (128 Kidder Hall) and take the form to the Registrar’s Office (B102 Kerr) .

 Common Courses used to fulfill the Chemistry Minor Requirements:

 Four common grouping of courses for majors in biological, health or food sciences are

 CH 231/261, CH 232/262, CH 233/263, CH 331, CH 332, CH 337, and CH 324